Gulussa

-Gulussa was the second legitimate son of Masinissa.
+Gulussa (GLSN) was the second legitimate son of Masinissa.
 Gulussa became the King of Numidia along with his two brothers around 148 BC and reigned as part of a triumvirate for about three years.

 Biography

 In 148 BC, Masinissa, feeling that he was near death, consulted with Scipio Aemilianus regarding the settlement of his state.

 Resuscitating, perhaps, a Libyan custom which shared the authority between three persons, Scipio Aemilianus established the three legitimate surviving sons as kings: Micipsa, Gulussa and Mastanabal.
 (Note: Mastanabal was actually called Mastana'b', as for Micipsa the spelling of his name was, in Libyco-Berber as in Punic, Mkwsn; Gulussa is the only one whose name is preserved by the Greek and Latin authors in its exact form: Glsn.)
 The royal power was divided among the three princes.
 Micipsa, the eldest, was in charge of the administration; it was to him that Masinissa had given his ring which, judging from the stelae of the Abizar style, was a sign of power.
 Gulussa was given the command of the armies.
 As for Mastanabal, who was said to have been instructed in Greek, he was charged with justice, and relations with vassal tribal leaders.